 Founder and Ex officio Board President

-Theresa Barila (she/her) is the founder and Board President of the Community Resilience Initiative (CRI) based in Walla Walla, WA.
+Theresa Barila (she/her) is the founder of the Community Resilience Initiative (CRI) based in Walla Walla, WA.
 CRI’s mission supports three pillars: training, community engagement, and Resilience product development.

 Teri earned a Bachelor of Science in Biology (American University) and a Masters of Science in Fisheries Management (University of Maryland) and spent 20 years as a Research Biologist with the Federal Salmon and Steelhead recovery program in the Pacific Northwest.
 Her experience in that field helped her bridge science and practice when she changed careers and moved into community engagement work 22 years ago.

 Recognized internationally for her work with CRI, Teri frequently travels, training communities to develop their own blueprint so that “Resilience Trumps ACEs.”
 Teri is involved extensively in training, consulting, writing, and researching in trauma, Resilience, and community capacity building.
 Her work has attracted attention in various venues, in part due to the focus Teri places on grassroots organizational development and the focus on the hope of Resilience.

 Teri is mom to two children, a son and daughter, and was pleased to add the title grandmother in 2018.
 Experiencing a special needs child’s world has significantly shaped Teri’s thinking on systems, education, Resilience, and advocacy for children.
 Teri enjoys anything to do with the out-of-doors and sunshine and blue sky in her spare time